KOReader + Japanese: An Ultimate Setup Guide️

 [IMPORTANT]: An extremely useful feature: Menu Search

-New in a pretty recent of KOReader, this feature will become your new bestie, it allows you to search anything in the top menu, and either teleport to it or, even better, WALK you there.
+New in a fairly recent of KOReader, this feature will become your new bestie, it allows you to search anything in the top menu, and either teleport to it or, even better, WALK you there.
 In other words it’ll one by one press the buttons needed to reach your destination.
 This is UX goodness to drill into you things you keep forgetting the location of.
 I put this first because this’ll be essential if you get lost or don’t know where one of the options I name are.

 [IMPORTANT]: Folder breakdown